mcgivrer/minimal/docs/docs/chapter-03-start_drawing_with_renderer.md

 we gather
 the [Graphics2D](https://download.java.net/java/early_access/loom/docs/api/java.desktop/java/awt/Graphics2D.html) API
-instance to draw on the buffer,
+instance to draw on the buffer.

 1. we clear the drawing area with the black color,
-2. here, as example, we draw a beautiful red rectangle,
+2. here, as an example, we draw a beautiful red rectangle,
-3. and finally we free API resources.
+3. and finally, we free API resources.

 > **Note:** You may have noticed the 'fps' attribute in the `draw(int)` method, it will be used later to display some
 > debug information.